AVSystem/scala-commons/docs/RPCFramework.md

 #### Type safety

-Just like for `AsRealRPC`, instances of `AsRawRPC` are macro-generated and perform thorough validation of RPC interfaces that should fail in compile-time if anything is invlalid.
+Just like for `AsRealRPC`, instances of `AsRawRPC` are macro-generated and perform thorough validation of RPC interfaces that should fail in compile-time if anything is invalid.
 Compilation error will be issued when:
-* some RPC method has wrong return type
+* some abstract method has wrong signature (takes type parameters or has wrong return type)
 * any of the RPC parameters is not de-serializable (no instance of `Reader` typeclass is found for its type)
 * any of the function results is not serializable (no instance of `Writer` typeclass is found for its type)
 * some of the RPC methods have conflicting names (e.g. overloaded method not distinguished with `@RPCName` annotation)